wlanut/walnuthomelab-web/content/posts/2022/April/Fortigate-Certs/index.md

     appendFilePath: true # to append file path to Edit link
 ---

 So if we're following the diagram path from my previous post, the first step in the chain is the hand-off of the WAN connection from my ATT gateway to my Fortigate firewall.
-That being said, I'll focus a few posts on that handoff and some other helpful things I use to manage my Fortigate.
+That being said, I'll focus a few posts on that hand-off and some other helpful things I use to manage my Fortigate.

 **Disclaimer: I'm not a hyper-experienced graybeard when it comes to FortiOS, Fortigate devices, or Ansible.
 I just managed to get this working for my use-case and want the information to be out there if anyone else runs into the same problems I did**